mklabs/mincerize/readme.md

 ### MinmapStream

-The `MinmapStream` object is a writable stream, that takes the raw body of JavaScript or CSS to parse and outputs the minified output with sourcemap generation if `/*** filepath ***/` are included within the file (case of standard mincer output)
+The `MinmapStream` object is a writable stream, that takes the raw body of JavaScript to parse and outputs the minified output with sourcemap generation if `/*** filepath ***/` are included within the file (case of standard mincer output with LineComments post processor)

-XXX: consider matching also on @sourceUrl that might appear in the input
-XXX: generate sourcemap from CSS input (use cssp as parser, or maybe less.parser and generate sourcemap).
-For now, `-sass-debug-info` statements are used.

-For JS type of input:

 The end of the file is also parsed looking for an input sourcemap to pass through uglify-js, unless `options.inSourceMap` is explicitely set

 The list of filepath is parsed from content, and then passed through uglify-js2 minification with sourcemap output.

-For CSS type of input:

-Turn the type into `.css` with `--css`, it'll then concat the files , generate debug-info, convert the debugging info and output the result.

-There is no minification for CSS yet, untill proper V3 sourcemap generation is done through csso / cssp.

 - str              - The String of JavaScript to parse and generate from
 - options          - A hash of options with the following properties: